nabinsharmaUTS/Introduction-AI-ML-CV-DFAT/README.md

-# DFAT Korea Visit to University of Technology Sydney (UTS)
+# DFAT Korea's Visit to the University of Technology Sydney (UTS)

 ## Event Details:
 * **When:** Nov 20, 2024, 10.00am - 1.00pm